Luoauoa/TimeCapsule/README.md

 This is the official implementation of TimeCapsule presented in the paper "TimeCapsule: Solving the Jigsaw Puzzle of Long-Term Time Series
 Forecasting with Compressed Predictive Representations".

-🎉🎉We are delighted to hear that our work has been accepted by KDD 2025!
+🎉🎉**We are delighted to hear that our work has been accepted by KDD 2025!**
 ## Introduction
 TL;DR